 By Air:

 The nearest airport is Bagdogra, approximately 95 km away from the city.
-From the airport, hire taxis to reach the city.
+From the airport, hire taxi to reach the city.

 By Rail: